-Making the Forever War

-Marilyn B. Young on the Culture and Politics of American Militarism Edited by MARK PHILIP BRADLEY and MARY L. DUDZIAK
+Making the Forever War Marilyn B. Young on the Culture and Politics of American Militarism Edited by MARK PHILIP BRADLEY and MARY L. DUDZIAK

+1EMORY

-Lost on the SETH C. BRUGGEMAN Freedom Trail The National Park
+Lost on the Freedom Trail

-Service and Urban Renewal in Postwar Boston SETH C. BRUGGEMAN
+The National Park Service and Urban Boston

-The Lexington Six Lesbian and Gay Resistance in 1970s America JOSEPHINE DONOVAN
+Lesbian and Gay

+America

+The Mass

+Memory

+of the Kodak

-The Mass Production of Memory
+Production of

-Travel and Personal Archiving in the Age of the Kodak TAMMY S. GORDON
+Travel and Personal

+Archiving in the Age

+TAMMY S. GORDON

-"For the Good of Their Souls"
+"For the Good of

+Eighteenth-Century

-Performing Christianity in Eighteenth-Century Mohawk Country WILLIAM B. HART
+Mohawk Country

-WILLIAM & HART
+WILLIAM B. HART

-Forever Struggle Activism, Identity, and Survival in Boston's Chinatown.
-1880-2018 MICHAEL LIU

-For Might and Right

-Cold War Defense Spending and the Remaking of American Democracy MICHAEL BRENES
+Their Souls"

+Christianity in

+Performing

+Resistance in 1970s

+JOSEPHINE DONOVAN

-The Persistence of Slavery
+of Slavery An Economic History

-An Economic History of Child Trafficking in Nigeria ROBIN PHYLISIA CHAPDELAINE
+of Child Trafficking in Nigeria ROBIN PHYLISIA CHAPDELAINE

+The Persistence
-Praetorians American Veterans,

-Society, and Service from Vietnam to the Forever War MICHAEL D. GAMBONE
+The New Praetorians American Veterans, Society, and Service from Vietnam to the Forever War MICHAEL D. GAMBONE